 (Location: Drive south of Revelstoke on Highway 23.
 Turn off the highway at the Blanket Creek Provincial Park.
 Locate the falls trail Parking lot and walk into the viewpoint.)

-Tulip Creek (Castlegar) — The short trail follows Tulip Creek into a stunning canyon, the canyon is decorated with red-stained walls and moss with the intermittent fern adding some stunning colours.
+The short trail, in Syringa Provincial Park near Castlegar, follows Tulip Creek into a stunning canyon, the canyon is decorated with red-stained walls and moss with the intermittent fern adding some stunning colours.

 (Location: Drive north across the bridge connecting Castlegar and Robson.
 Turn left on Broadwater Road into Robson.
 Follow for 19 km and enjoy the view.
 Veer right at Syringa Creek Provincial Park and continue up Deer Park Road gravel road for 3.5-km, watch for logging trucks.
 There is a small parking lot beside the first creek which the gravel road crosses, is where the trailhead begins.)